-Working together
+Working Together

 I help adults build a stronger sense of self through clearer communication, healthier boundaries, and greater acceptance of change.

-I specialize in the inner conflicts that come from striving to hold things together—often at the cost of connection, presence, or peace.
 I bring a trauma-informed, relational lens and draw from creative practices as integrative tools, like music and writing - memoir, personal essay, poetry, and journaling.

-My work incorporates several frameworks.
-For example…
+My work incorporates several frameworks, For example:

 Cognitive Behavioral Therapy (CBT)